With so many choices of headsets, we'll help you decide which is best for your use here.

 If you'd like more detail to compare the options, please see our comparison of the equipment here, or of course do feel free to contact us.

-For flight simulators, racing simulators and VR architecture experiences, the high resolution of the HP Reverb G2 and HTC Vive Pro 2 headsets are impressive, although if you have a particularly high end PC, you can take things even further with a Varjo Aero or Pimax Crystal.
+For flight simulators, racing simulators and VR architecture experiences, the high resolution of the Pimax Crystal Light and HTC Vive Pro 2 headsets are amazing.
+In fact the Pimax Crystal Light is Microsoft's officially endorsed VR headset for Flight Simulator 2024.

 Need a Gaming PC?